 Radiometric surveying and sandstone sampling located no notable anomalies.
 Any elevated radiometric and assay values are attributed to element scavenging by lateritisation of the ferruginous units and concentration along fractures and joint planes in the underlying Marlgowa Sandstone Member by groundwater flow.

-Dickite-Kaolinite clay mineral assemblage is dominant in the samples analysed.
+Illite, dickite and kaolinite clay mineral assemblages dominate the samples analysed.
 This is consistent with regional clays in the Gumarrirnbang and Marlgowa Sandstone Members.